A working prototype. A small team that believes in it. Investors who wrote checks because they saw what you saw.

 In partnership with ongoing research at Johns Hopkins University Laboratory for Computational Sensory Robotics.

-If you're serious about getting your device to market and you want someone who has actually done this in your corner, let's talk.
+If you're serious about getting your product to market and you want someone who has actually done this in your corner, let's talk.

 Apply Now